sympy/sympy/doc/src/modules/physics/mechanics/masses.rst

 In :mod:`sympy.physics.mechanics` loads can either be represented with tuples or with the dedicated classes :class:`~.Force` and :class:`~.Torque`.
-Generally the first argument (or entry in case of a tuple) is the location of the load.
+Generally the first argument (or item in the case of a tuple) is the location of the load.
 The second argument is the vector.
-In case of a force the first argument is a point and the second a vector.
+In the case of a force the first argument is a point and the second a vector.

    >>> from sympy.physics.mechanics import Point, ReferenceFrame, Force
    >>> N = ReferenceFrame('N')
    >>> Po = Point('Po')
    >>> Force(Po, N.x)
    (Po, N.x)

 The location of a torque on the other had is a frame.